teambit/bit/README.md

 Let's use Bit to isolate and share components from a repository, import them into other repositories and update changes between them.

-Note that the same flow described below also works for multiple packages indside a single repository.
+Note that the same flow described below also works for multiple packages inside a single repository.

 ### Install Bit

 `npm install bit-bin -g`

 See additional [installation methods](https://teambit.github.io/bit/installation.html).

 ### Initialize Bit on a repository

 To start isolating components in your repository you will need to initialize Bit for your repository.
 Go to your repository root directory and execute `bit init`.

 ```sh
 MacbookPro:src bit$ cd my-repository
 MacbookPro:src bit$ bit init
 successfully initialized Bit on the repository.
 ```

 ### Organize your shared code

 To organize your shared components and modules Bit uses scopes.
 A scope is a collection of shared components with a common theme or ownership.